 He appeared alongside artists such as Bruce Slatter, Tarryn Gil and Dave Attwood in the group show Mate featured at Paper Mountain and curated by Carla Adams for the 2015 Perth Fringe Festival, winning the prize of Best Visual Arts Show for the festival.

 Eshay was his first solo exhibition and continued his investigation and interest in the Australian condition, centred on the problematic notion of Australian male culture.

 Fertile, Free delved deeper into the suburban idea of landscape by exploring the charged nature of vacant 'non-spaces' and their' ability to evoke human physicality.

-With his latest show Inland Sea, Wade turns his interest towards Western Australia’s haunting maritime past.
-This is a largely experimental body of work in paint and ceramics that seeks to explore new territory within his expanding practice.
+With Inland Sea, Wade turned his interest towards Western Australia’s haunting maritime past.
+This largely experimental body of work in paint and ceramics sought to explore new territory within his expanding practice.
 The works in this exhibition respond to the material objects and items salvaged from the wrecks.
 They function as contemporised ‘archaeological' artefacts and stand as a product of his historical and location based research

-Wade was recently a finalist in the prestigious Joondalup Invitation art award along with 17 other artists including Paul Kaptein and Jurek Wybraniec and in 2018 developed work for shows at Traffic Jam Galleries (NSW) and Stala Contemporary (WA) and Nyisztor Studio (WA).
+Wade was recently a finalist in the prestigious Joondalup Invitation art award along with 17 other artists including Paul Kaptein and Jurek Wybraniec and in 2018 developed work for shows at Traffic Jam Galleries (NSW), Stala Contemporary (WA) and Nyisztor Studio (WA).
 Wade is currently working towards a solo exhibition at Murray House Heathcote in early 2019

 Selected Exhibition Record

 Treasured, Wanneroo Cultural Centre Gallery, group museum show

 Pure Contemplation Without Knowledge, Nyisztor Studio, group show